bot-app/trading/docs/faq.md

 ## Beginner Tips & Tricks

 * When you work with your strategy & hyperopt file you should use a proper code editor like VSCode or PyCharm.
-A good code editor will provide syntax highlighting as well as line numbers, making it easy to find syntax errors (most likely pointed out by Freqtrade during startup).
+A good code editor will provide syntax highlighting as well as line numbers, making it easy to find syntax errors (most likely pointed out by Trading during startup).

-## Freqtrade common questions
+## Trading common questions

 ### Can trading open multiple positions on the same pair in parallel?

-No. Freqtrade will only open one position per pair at a time.
+No. Trading will only open one position per pair at a time.
 You can however use the [`adjust_trade_position()` callback](strategy-callbacks.md#adjust-trade-position) to adjust an open position.

 Backtesting provides an option for this in `--eps` - however this is only there to highlight "hidden" signals, and will not work in live.